lobs-core Β· Standalone Agent Runtime

 JSON Double-Conversion Bug MEDIUM

 Swift's .convertFromSnakeCase was set on the decoder.
 Then manual CodingKeys were added for the same mapping.
 The decoder applied both.
 Fields silently dropped.
-No errors β€” just missing data.
-Took two sessions to diagnose.
+No errors, just missing data.
+It took two sessions to diagnose.

-πŸ’‘ What we learned
+What we learned

 Never add CodingKeys for simple snake→camel conversions when .convertFromSnakeCase is active.
 Now documented as permanent institutional knowledge in TOOLS.md.

-Orphaned Session Errors LOW
+Session Validation Errors LOW

-"No tool call found" errors from workers that completed their task without making any tool calls.
-Session validation expected at least one tool call β€” workers that answered purely from context would silently fail and get retried, wasting tokens.
+"No tool call found" errors came from workers that completed their task without making any tool calls.
+Session validation expected at least one tool call, so workers answering purely from context failed and got retried, wasting tokens.

-πŸ’‘ What we learned
+What we learned

 Stricter session validation distinguishing "no tools needed" from "something went wrong."
 Simple tasks that don't need tools are now explicitly tagged at creation time.